-The Core Leadership Circle will act as a high-level activator in the community.
-A group of individuals and organizations will be formed to help advocate for the outcomes identified during the Action Labs.
-The Core Leadership Circle will also serve as a connection between the 'organization hub' and the 'arts sector' - This is where action will be mobilized and organized.
+The Core Leadership Circle will act as a broad activator in the community.
+A group of individuals and organizations will be formed to help advocate for the outcomes identified during the Action Labs (see p.
+29).

+The Core Leadership Circle will also serve as a connection between the 'organization hub' and the 'arts sector'.
+This is where action will be mobilized and organized.